Andi Herzog facts for kids

 Andreas Herzog is married, has two sons and lives in Breitenfurt bei Wien.

-His father is Anton "Burli" Herzog (* 1941), who played in the Austrian Bundesliga between 1961 and 1975 for clubs like Austria Wien, Wiener Sport-Club and Admira/Wacker Mödling.
+His father is Anton "Burli" Herzog (born 1941), who played in the Austrian Bundesliga between 1961 and 1975 for clubs like Austria Wien, Wiener Sport-Club and Admira/Wacker Mödling.
 Herzog junior grew up with his family in Vienna-Meidling, where he attended Singrienergasse grammar school.

 Career statistics